tsnellgrove/dark_castle3/doc/to_do.md

 			- IDEA: all interp() errors
 			- IDEA: noun or direct obj not in scope or not in reach
 			- IDEA: violates game phyiscis (e.g. obj not in hand, can't close locked door)
+			- IDEA: we want the designer to have confidence in what has happened
+			- IDEA: the line behind what is attemptable and what viloates game physics is blurry!
+			- IDEA: error order of operations also comes into play (e.g. "exit"); att always after err
 		- DONE: create attempt_err()
 			- DONE: create attempt_err() module
 			- DONE: create attmept_err() function